 The College attracts students from all corners of Northern Ireland.
 There are very few enrolments from the Republic of Ireland or beyond.
-There is clear evidence of recruitment of students from disadvantaged backgrounds with approximately 16% of the undergraduate population for 2019/20 from Quintile 1 of the Multiple Deprivation Measure indices.
+The number of undergraduate enrolments from the Republic of Ireland was 23 in September 2023, an increase from 18 in September 2022.
+There is clear evidence of recruitment of students from disadvantaged backgrounds with approximately 20.2% (175 students) of the undergraduate population for 2021/22 from Quintile 1 of the Multiple Deprivation Measure indices.
 Retention in relation to this group of students is particularly difficult.
 The College offers strong pastoral support with systems in place to address retention issues, either for the individual or for each student cohort.
-There was an 90% progression rate in 2019/20 in this regard.
+There was an 96% progression rate in 2022/23 in this regard.

 The number of students on the disability support register has required dedicated resources in terms of providing advice, guidance, and support.
-111 students (13%) declared a disability for 2019/20 with 71 students (8.4%) claiming Disability Support Allowance (DSA).
-The number of students receiving DSA has increased significantly over the past few years and we and we expect this high level to continue.
+130 students (15%) declared a disability/SpLDs for 2021/22 with 45 students (5.2%) claiming Disability Support Allowance (DSA).
+The number of students declaring a disability/SpLDs has increased steadily over the past few years, and we expect this high level to continue.

-The number of adult learners entering the College amounts to 5.8% of new undergraduates aged 21 or over.
-Whilst recruitment of adults is below what the College would desire, students in this category are inducted fully into the College and supported academically and financially.
+The number of adult learners entering the College in September 2023 amounts to 9.8% of new undergraduates aged 21 or over, which meets the College target for this group.
+Students in this category are inducted fully into the College and supported academically and financially.
 Therefore, adult learners at St Mary's usually stay on course and progress well.